Every member of your team, from logistics manager to last-mile driver, has a role to play in making the end-customer happy.

 Only when we consider every channel can we build a complete picture of the customer experience.
 And only by understanding the role of business and customer data can we effectively connect all the touchpoints that add up to great CX.

-Every single interaction should be considered like a small piece of this bigger picture.
-Each piece must be shaped perfectly to fit its adjacent pieces, providing continuity regardless of the direction the customer journey goes.
+Every single interaction should be considered as a small piece of this bigger picture.
+Each piece must be shaped perfectly to fit its adjacent pieces, providing continuity regardless of the direction the customer journey takes.